 All ESTA application are assessed in the USA

-The granting of an ESTA happens on the basis of an assessment of each individual traveler, which is done in the USA by U.S. Customs and Border Protection.
+The issuing of an ESTA happens on the basis of an assessment of each individual traveller, which is done in the USA by U.S. Customs and Border Protection.
 Because the application procedure happens entirely online, the ESTA can be applied for directly from the government website.
-However, it’s not possible to ask for help from an American consulate or embassy.
+However, it is not possible to ask for help from an American consulate or embassy.

 Help with application

-Travelers that have a question about the application form, or aren’t sure if the ESTA fits with their travel plans, will not have anyone to talk to at an American embassy or consulate.
+Travellers that have a question about the application form, or are not sure if the ESTA fits with their travel plans, will not have anyone to talk to at an American embassy or consulate.
 The phone number on the website of the consulate and the embassy forwards to a pre-recorded tape which explains that everything can be solved online.
-Travelers that still can’t figure it out can make use of a visa bureau, which functions as an intermediary.
+Travellers that still cannnot figure it out can make use of a visa bureau, which functions as an intermediary.

 Commercial visa bureaus